 What Are Gross Motor Skills?

-Gross motor skills are the movements your child makes that use large parts of their body –their arms, legs, and torso.
+Gross motor skills are the movements your child makes using large parts of their body, including the arms, legs, and torso.

-Gross motor skills also affect your child’s balance, and a solid base of gross motor skills can help your child develop their fine motor skills like holding a pencil.
+Gross motor skills also affect your child’s balance, and a solid base of gross motor skills can help your child develop their fine motor skills like handwriting.

-Strength, reaction time, coordination, and awareness of your body’s placement are all related to your gross motor skills.
+Strength, reaction time, coordination, and awareness of your body’s placement are all benefits of gross motor skill development.

 What Is A Gross Motor Skills Developmental Delay?

-From the time they’re around two months old and should be able to push up during tummy time, to when they’re four and hopping on one foot, keeping track of these pediatric physical therapy milestones is important to make sure your child’s development is keeping pace.
+Keeping track of these physical development milestones is important to make sure your child’s development is keeping pace.

 What Causes Gross Motor Skills Developmental Delays?

-There is no one factor that causes gross motor skills developmental delays.
+There isn’t a single factor that causes gross motor skills developmental delays.

 When difficulties start early in childhood, it often signifies a developmental disorder.

-This could be anything from developmental coordination disorder (also known as dyspraxia) to a simple delay.
+This could be anything from developmental coordination disorder (dyspraxia) to a simple delay.

 Below you’ll find a few things that commonly occur with a gross motor skill developmental delay.

-If your child has a developmental delay, it’s a good idea to book an appointment with a pediatric physical therapist as soon as possible, since early intervention physical therapy has been shown to be more effective than waiting until later.
+If your child has a developmental delay, it’s a good idea to book an appointment with a pediatric physical therapist as soon as possible.

 1. Down Syndrome

-People with Down syndrome often have low muscle tone, which is when your child’s resting muscle is longer than is usual, resulting in weakness.
+People with Down syndrome often have low muscle tone, which causes their resting muscle to grow longer than usual, resulting in weakness.

-If your child has Down syndrome, their developmental milestones for gross motor skills will be different, as it will take them more effort to build up the strength needed to learn them.
+If your child has Down syndrome, their developmental milestones for gross motor skills will be different, as it will take them more effort to build up the strength necessary to learn them.

 2. Autism Spectrum Disorder